supravatm/supravatm.github.io/_posts/2024-09-16-how-to-create-admin-uiComponemt-form-in-magento2.md

 #### Completed extension
 ---
 Above mentioned classes and files are used for demonstration purpose.
-The complete extension can be found on GitHub at [Admin Form Example Extension](https://github.com/supravatm/magento2-sample-modules/tree/master/09.product-comment-module-with-api)
+The complete extension can be found on GitHub at [Admin Grid & Form Example Extension](https://github.com/supravatm/magento2-sample-modules/tree/master/13.admin-grid-and-form-component){:target="_blank"}